The Weeknd tour: setlist and ticket details

-The Weeknd is arrive in the US capital for the next leg of his huge North American tour.
+The Weeknd will be bringing his huge North American tour to Florida.

-The pop superstar, real-name Abel Makkonen Tesfaye, is playing some of the most famous venues across the United States and Canada on the After Hours til Dawn tour.
+The popstar, whose real-name is Abel Makkonen Tesfaye, is playing some of the most famous venues across the United States and Canada on the After Hours til Dawn tour.

-FedEx Field, home of the NFL team Washington Commanders, and it is the next stop.

 Here is all you need to know: